Bonding Triangle Foundation

 Worked Example

-We predict: high melting point, conducts when molten, brittle, soluble in water
+- Prediction: High melting point, conducts when molten, brittle, soluble in water.

-We predict: hydrogen bonding, relatively high BP for its size, exists as a liquid at room temperature
+- Prediction: Hydrogen bonding, relatively high boiling point for its size, exists as a liquid at room temperature.

 The IB syllabus states that only binary compounds (compounds of exactly two elements) need to be considered for bonding triangle questions.
 You do not need to calculate percentage ionic character.